Lucy Koh: Expired nomination to court of appeals under Obama

-On February 25, 2016, President Obama nominated Koh to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit, to the seat vacated by Judge Harry Pregerson, who assumed senior status on December 11, 2015.
+On February 25, 2016, President Obama nominated Koh to serve as a United States circuit judge for the Ninth Circuit, to the seat vacated by Judge Harry Pregerson, who assumed senior status on December 11, 2015.
 On July 13, 2016, a hearing on her nomination was held before the Senate Judiciary Committee.
 On September 15, 2016, her nomination was reported out of committee by a 13–7 vote, but the Senate did not act upon her nomination, and it expired on January 3, 2017, at the end of the 114th Congress.
 President Donald Trump nominated Daniel P. Collins to that seat on February 6, 2019 and was confirmed on May 21, 2019.

 Renomination to court of appeals under Biden

-On September 8, 2021, President Joe Biden announced his intention to renominate Koh to be a judge of the U.S. Court of Appeals for the Ninth Circuit.
+On September 8, 2021, President Joe Biden announced his intention to renominate Koh to serve as a United States circuit judge for the Ninth Circuit.
 On September 20, 2021, her nomination was sent to the Senate.
 President Biden nominated Koh to the seat to be vacated by Judge Richard Paez, who had announced his intent to assume senior status upon confirmation of a successor.
 Koh was unanimously rated "well qualified" for the circuit judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.

 On October 6, 2021, the Senate Judiciary Committee held a confirmation hearing on her nomination.
-During her hearing, Republican senators criticized Koh for her ruling in the Tandon case.Jacqueline Thomsen, Biden 9th Circuit Pick Draws Republican Ire Over COVID-19 Religious Gathering Ruling,National Law Journal (October 6, 2021).
+During her hearing, Republican senators criticized Koh for her ruling in the Tandon case.
 At least one Republican senator accused her of being hostile to people of faith; Koh noted that she is herself a person of faith.
 Another Republican senator, Tom Cotton, suggested that Koh should have disregarded circuit precedent in the Tandon case; Koh responded by noting that she was bound to follow the precedents of higher courts.
-Democrats defended Koh, and her nomination was also supported by former California Governor Arnold Schwarzenegger, a Republican who appointed Koh to the state court earlier in her career.
-California Senator Alex Padilla criticized Republicans over attacks on Koh and other Biden judicial nominees, suggesting that Republicans had singled out nonwhite judicial nominees for disparaging treatment.Tal Kopan, [Padilla calls out treatment of judicial nominees of color ahead of Supreme Court fight], San Francisco Chronicle (February 11, 2022).
-On October 28, 2021, Koh's nomination was reported out of committee by a 13–9 vote.
+Democrats defended Koh, and her nomination was also supported by former California Governor Arnold Schwarzenegger, a Republican who had appointed Koh to the state court earlier in her career.
+California Senator Alex Padilla criticized Republicans over attacks on Koh and other Biden judicial nominees, suggesting that Republicans had singled out nonwhite judicial nominees for disparaging treatment.
+On October 28, 2021, Koh's nomination was favorably reported by the committee by a 13–9 vote.

+On December 7, 2021, Majority Leader Chuck Schumer filed cloture on Koh's nomination.
 On December 9, 2021, the Senate invoked cloture on her nomination by a 51–38 vote.
 On December 13, 2021, Koh was confirmed by a 50–45 vote.
+She received her judicial commission on December 14, 2021.
 Koh is the first Korean-American woman to serve as a federal appellate judge and the second Asian Pacific American woman to serve on the Ninth Circuit from California, after Jacqueline Nguyen.
-She received her judicial commission on December 14, 2021.